Hunting on JBER

 - Any national security development can close the base to all recreational activities.

-- All applicants must have passed Basic Hunter Education and either Bowhunter Education or Muzzleloader Education.
+- All applicants must have passed Basic Hunter Education and either Bowhunter Education or Muzzleloader Education, except that black bear hunting by shotgun on requires Basic Hunter Education.

 - Permittees must pass a JBER-specific proficiency shoot using the selected weapon and attend an orientation prior to being issued a permit.
 Dates for these are announced during the summer prior to the hunt.
 Dates are limited, so hunters should plan on scheduling around those dates.